 4. Out-of-date tax rates

 When you run payroll yourself, you must make sure you use updated tax rates.
 It’s easy to use out-of-date rates.
 Taxes are constantly changing, after all.

 If you run payroll by hand, make sure to constantly check for tax rate updates.
 Missing one update will cause you to withhold and remit the wrong amounts.
 Using incorrect employment tax rates can result in penalties.

 You probably have payroll numbers in multiple places.
 A spreadsheet here.
 Tax rates there.
 Time cards somewhere else.
 With your information spread out, you might get mismatched numbers.

 You need to make sure all numbers are updated.
 If you update a number in one place, you need to update that number everywhere.
 If you forget to update a document, or incorrectly update a document, your payroll will be off.

-According to Geni Whitehouse, CEO at Even a Nerd, outsourcing is the only way to avoid the dangers of doing payroll by hand.
+According to Geni Whitehouse, CEO at Even a Nerd, having someone else calculate and handle your payroll is the only way to avoid the dangers of doing payroll by hand.

-Let experts handle your payroll.
-Try Patriot’s Full Service Payroll software for free.
-We guarantee accurate calculations and tax deposits.
+Let the experts handle your payroll.
+Try Patriot’s payroll services for free.
+We guarantee accurate calculations and tax deposits!